RohanSengupta326/SimpleMCQwithFlutter/README.md

 # A Poll made with FLutter

-This is just a DUmmy app.
+This is just a Dummy app.
 Created a poll using Flutter.
 Choose options according to you and get scores.